IBM-Cloud/bluemix-go/README.md

 * IBMID - This is the IBM ID
 * IBMID_PASSWORD - This is the password for the above ID

+OR

+* BM_API_KEY/BLUEMIX_API_KEY - This is the Bluemix API Key.
+Login to [Bluemix](https://console.ng.bluemix.net) to create one if you don't already have one.
+Follow Manage -> Account -> Users.
+Click on _Bluemix API Keys_

 The default region is _us_south_.
 You can override it in the Config struct.
-You can also provide the value via environment variables; either via _BM_REGION_ or _BLUEMIX_REGION_
+You can also provide the value via environment variables; either via _BM_REGION_ or _BLUEMIX_REGION_.
+Valid regions are -
+* us-south
+* eu-gb
+* au-syd